 - Are single, married, in a civil partnership, living together with a partner or are part of a dual serving couple

 - Are already a parent

 - Are a homeowner or renting a property in the UK

-Also, having a criminal record doesn't automatically affect your chances of adopting.
+Also, having a criminal record does not automatically affect your chances of adopting.

 Can You Get Help?

-Since 1964 SSAFA has approved more than 400 military adoptions.
+Since 1964, SSAFA has approved more than 400 military adoptions.
 In 2018 alone, SSAFA worked to place 12 children with new families and approved 11 new families for adoption.
-Today, your marital status and sexuality don't affect your chances of adopting.
+Today, your marital status and sexuality do not affect your chances of adopting.

 Around a decade ago, British Army medic Zoe and her wife Sally, a schoolteacher, decided to adopt.
 However, at their board interview with the city council, they were faced with some difficult questions.
 Zoe said:

 "How are you going to react on the doorstep when they see two Mums coming up in this day and age?